keymetrics/doc-pm2/en/enterprise/guides/profiling.md

 ## Best practices

-### Heap Snapshot for NodeJS
+### Heap Snapshot for Node.js

- Why is the Heap Snapshot not for production in nodejs ? :
+ Why is the Heap Snapshot not for production in Node.js?
   - Its blocking your whole application from running, since you don't want your heap to change while the snapshot is done.
   - It will double the amount of memory used by your application (since you are doing a copy of the memory), so care with OOM killer.
-  - In specific condition, its known to be instable (mean it can crash your app) :
+  - In specific condition, its known to be instable (mean it can crash your app):
     - If your application use more than 500M of RAM, the snapshot might crash the application (see https://bugs.chromium.org/p/chromium/issues/detail?id=768355 and https://bugs.chromium.org/p/chromium/issues/detail?id=768355)
-    - In specific NodeJS version, see this issue : https://github.com/nodejs/node/issues/23877
+    - In specific Node.js version, see this issue: https://github.com/Node.js/node/issues/23877

 We are commited to fix the instability issue (note that the two first issue will always be there by design) but in the mean time we advise to only use the Heap Profiler in production.

-### How to use ?
+### How to use?

 In the UI, you need to select the process you want to profile in the heatmap selector (a process color depend of this cpu usage for the cpu profiler and memory usage for the memory profiler).

 At this point you have two choices:
-  - Automatically stop the profiling with the `timeout` box (it require a version `@pm2/io` above 2.3 for nodejs)
+  - Automatically stop the profiling with the `timeout` box (it require a version `@pm2/io` above 2.3 for Node.js)
   - Start manually, wait yourself the amount of time and then stop manually the profiling.

 In either way, we advise to profile your application for more than 20-30 seconds depending if it's heavy used or not.
 Since the profiler are running in parralel, it does't track everything (which is call profile sampling), so you need to wait for your application to actually do different things to see them appear on the profile.